matheusomendonca/GitFlow/README.md

 ## Intallation

 Gitflow is a wrapper around Git.
-The installation process for git-flow is straightforward.
-Packages for git-flow are available on multiple operating systems.
+The installation process for Gitflow is straightforward.
+Packages for Gitflow are available on multiple operating systems.

 Linux:
 ```shell